Background

 Early concept testing

-I took conceptual and finish components and tested them within EasyPark’s B2B platform using real data.
+I designed B2B self-service screens using real data and replaced the old components with both conceptual and finished Rally components.
 This allowed us to validate how components worked in practice and explore alternatives.
 For example, tables were historically used for all data-heavy pages, but we experimented replacing them with cards or multi-line lists on narrower screens where users prioritized search over scanning large datasets.

 Internal feedback